by Andrea M. Darcy

 Which could explain why we feel more of a psychological need for space if we don’t know someone.
 Particularly if we tend to fear intimacy, we’d register that person as a threat.

-Mental health diagnoses and personal space
+Mental health diagnoses and space issues

 If your brain has less of a buffer zone, you can end up with learning difficulties and social difficulties.
 And might end up with a mental health diagnosis.
 These can include:

 Dyspraxia is a learning difference that is diagnosed when a child struggles with understanding where their body is in space.
 As well as physically bumping into things and having coordination issues, such as with holding things, they can struggle with reading and writing.
 And socially they can misjudge personal space, standing too close, pushing by people when there isn’t room, and mistakenly upsetting others.

 Autism has as a symptom highly attuned senses, which can lead to sensory overload.
 So while for a normal person being brushed on the arm is hardly noticeable, for a person with autism, it could be a strong or even overwhelming sensation.
 This of course means that those with the cognitive difference of autism can need a big personal space to feel calm and safe.

 Asperger’s is now considered to be part of the autism spectrum.
 It’s not uncommon if you have Asperger’s to hate being touched by others, unless it’s by someone you know well.

 If we have severe anxiety, our mind is constantly searching for danger.
 So anyone coming into our interpersonal space could feel more threatening than usual as we are ‘on guard’.
 With social anxiety disorder, this becomes the main issue.

 What about people who stand way too close?

 Are they taller than you?
 An interesting study using virtual reality looked at how body size related to diminishing personal space.
 It concluded taller people were more likely to have a smaller personal space.